-You also have equivalent symbols to write silences of equivalent lengths.
+You also have equivalent symbols to write silences as well for each of these lengths.

 We can then begin to combine these notes and silences to create some rhythms.
-For exemple let's pick some notes at random.
-Here the pulse, given by our bpm would land here, and this rhythm would sound like this.
+For example if we take some notes at random, we could get this rhythm.

-Then we can add some modifiers to these notes to change their length.
+To add more variety, we can then add some modifiers to these notes to modify their length.

 First you can link them, so their lengths add up.